 - Set up tarp shelters or temporary shade covers to maintain an ideal working temperature.

 Painting your home is an investment that enhances both beauty and protection.
 By paying attention to temperature, humidity, and selecting the right paint type, you can ensure your project lasts a long time.
-At Boise Painting, we understand that perfect timing and the right techniques make all the difference.
+At Boise Commercial and Residential Painting, we understand that perfect timing and the right techniques make all the difference.
 Our experienced team knows how to handle every type of surface and season.
 We use high-quality materials and proven methods to deliver results that last year after year.
 Call us and let us help you choose the right paint & finish for your climate.